Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 Putting history aside, it’s one of the loveliest settings for any Scottish castle.

-- This feature article from Truly Edinburgh says more about Castle Campbell.
+- Plan your visit: this feature article from Truly Edinburgh says more about Castle Campbell.

 10) Doune Castle